(reading time: 1 hour, 21 minutes)

 “I see you’ve brought Ms. Powdr with you,” the girl said instead of answering.
 She stared at Teal with a false smile and eyes like sharpened claws.

 “What of it?”
-Teal said, matching the icy hostility.
+Teal asked, matching the icy hostility.

 “Ms. Redr does not want to see Ms. Powdr,” the girl said.
 “It is a physical impossibility for Ms. Redr and Ms. Powdr to exist in the same room at the same time.”
 Alast looked to Teal.
 Her expression was blank as ever, but the boy sensed the muscles twitching under her skin.
 She looked like the inside of her mouth was an airless void.